scylladb/scylla-rust-driver/docs/source/statements/batch.md

 > Results of preparation are not cached between `Session::batch` calls.
 > Consider preparing the statements before putting them into the batch.

+The full [example](https://github.com/scylladb/scylla-rust-driver/tree/main/examples/batch.rs) is available in the `examples` folder.
+You can run it from main folder of driver repository using `cargo run --example batch` after starting our docker cluster with `make up`.

 ### Preparing a batch
 Instead of preparing each statement individually, it's possible to prepare a whole batch at once: